Look no further for the best all-encompassing guide to visiting ‘the beach’ in Daytona Beach, Florida!

 Daytona Beach Family Fun: Introduction

 Daytona Beach is located on the Atlantic Ocean in the city of Daytona Beach, Florida.
-The beach is known for its 23 miles of expansive shoreline and hard-packed white sand.
+The beach is known for its 23 miles of expansive shoreline and hard-packed white sand (where car racing and NASCAR originated!).

 Daytona Beach is located 73 miles from the Disney theme parks and takes a drive time of approximately 1hr 15 min.